openstack/barbican/doc/source/api/userguide/dogtag_setup.rst

 Configuring Barbican to Communicate with the Dogtag CA and KRA
 **************************************************************

-In order for Barbican to interact with the Dogtag CA and KRA, a PEM file must be created with trusted agent credentials.
+In order for barbican to interact with the Dogtag CA and KRA, a PEM file must be created with trusted agent credentials.

 .. code-block:: bash